2000–2001 California electricity crisis: Effects of partial deregulation

-Energy deregulation put the three companies that distribute electricity into a tough situation.
-Energy deregulation policy froze or capped the price of energy that the three energy distributors could charge.
-Deregulating the producers of energy did not lower the cost of energy.
-Deregulation did not encourage new producers to create more power and drive down prices.
-Instead, with increasing demand for electricity, the producers of energy charged more for electricity.
-The producers used spikes in energy production to inflate the price of energy.
+Energy deregulation put the three companies that distributed electricity into a difficult situation.
+The energy deregulation policy froze or capped the price of energy that the three energy distributors could charge for electricity.
+Furthermore, distributors were not initially permitted to buy long-term energy contracts and were instead forced to procure electricity in short-term spot markets, increasing their exposure to price volatility.
+Deregulating energy producers did not lower energy costs.
+Deregulation did not encourage new producers to generate more electricity and drive down prices.
+Instead, as demand for electricity increased, energy producers charged higher prices for electricity.
+The producers used spikes in energy production to inflate energy prices.
 In January 2001, energy producers began shutting down plants in order to increase prices.

 Government price caps

-By keeping the consumer price of electricity artificially low, the California government discouraged citizens from practicing conservation.
-In February 2001, California governor Gray Davis stated, "Believe me, if I wanted to raise rates I could have solved this problem in 20 minutes."
-However, in San Diego, where San Diego Gas & Electric had paid off its debt, market rates were charged beginning in July 1999.
-Prices doubled in two months due to a hot summer, and people protested by not paying their bills and calling the power company.
+Retail electricity price caps limited the ability of utilities to pass rising wholesale costs on to consumers.
+In February 2001, California Governor Gray Davis stated, "Believe me, if I wanted to raise rates I could have solved this problem in 20 minutes."
+However, in San Diego, where San Diego Gas & Electric had paid off its debt, market rates began to be charged in July 1999.
+Prices doubled in two months because of a hot summer, and people protested by refusing to pay their bills and calling the power company.

-When the electricity demand in California rose, utilities had no financial incentive to expand production, as long term prices were capped.
-Instead, wholesalers such as Enron manipulated the market to force utility companies into daily spot markets for short term gain.
-For example, in a market technique known as megawatt laundering, wholesalers bought up electricity in California at below cap price to sell out of state, creating shortages.
+Utilities were required to satisfy their expected electricity demand in California’s day-ahead power market rather than its real-time market.
+As a consequence of price caps, however, utilities were incentivized to submit false schedules with artificially low demand into the day-ahead market, depressing day-ahead prices without increasing real-time prices beyond the cap.
+In turn, the gap between day-ahead and real-time power created incentive for wholesalers to find ways to reclassify their day-ahead power as real-time.
+For example, in a market technique known as megawatt laundering, wholesalers bought electricity in California at below cap price, sold it out of state, and immediately re-imported it to sell at higher real-time prices.

+When electricity demand in California rose, utilities had no financial incentive to expand production because long-term prices were capped.
 In some instances, wholesalers scheduled power transmission to create congestion and drive up prices.

 After extensive investigation, the Federal Energy Regulatory Commission (FERC) substantially agreed in 2003:

 "supply-demand imbalance, flawed market design and inconsistent rules made possible significant market manipulation as delineated in final investigation report.
 Without underlying market dysfunction, attempts to manipulate the market would not be successful."

 "many trading strategies employed by Enron and other companies violated the anti-gaming provisions".

 "Electricity prices in California's spot markets were affected by economic withholding and inflated price bidding, in violation of tariff anti-gaming provisions."